awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-file-share-issues.md

 After you enable object versioning, your S3 bucket can't be returned to a nonversioned state\.
 You can, however, suspend versioning\.
 When you suspend versioning, a new object is assigned an ID\.
 If the same named object exists with an `ID=”NULL”` value, the older version is overwritten\.
 However, any version that contains a non\-`NULL` ID is retained\.
 Timestamps identify the new object as the current one, and that is the one that appears in the NFS file system\.

+## Changes to an S3 bucket are not reflected in Storage Gateway<a name="s3-changes-issue"></a>

+Storage Gateway updates the file share cache automatically when you write files to the cache locally using the file share\.
+However, Storage Gateway doesn't automatically update the cache when you upload a file directly to Amazon S3\.
+When you do this, you must perform a `RefreshCache` operation to see the changes on the file share\.
+If you have more than one file share, then you must run the `RefreshCache` operation on each file share\.

+You can refresh the cache using the Storage Gateway console and the AWS Command Line Interface \(AWS CLI\):
++  To refresh the cache using the Storage Gateway console, see Refreshing objects in your Amazon S3 bucket\.
++  To refresh the cache using the AWS CLI:

+  1. Run the command `aws storagegateway list-file-shares`

+  1. Copy the Amazon Resource Number \(ARN\) of the file share with the cache that you want to refresh\.

+  1. Run the `refresh-cache` command with your ARN as the value for `--file-share-arn`:

+     `aws storagegateway refresh-cache --file-share-arn arn:aws:storagegateway:eu-west-1:12345678910:share/share-FFDEE12`

+ To automate the `RefreshCache` operation, see [ How can I automate the RefreshCache operation on Storage Gateway?](https://aws.amazon.com/premiumsupport/knowledge-center/storage-gateway-automate-refreshcache/)

 ## ACL permissions aren't working as expected<a name="smb-acl-issues"></a>

 If access control list \(ACL\) permissions aren't working as you expect with your SMB file share, you can perform a test\.

 To do this, first test the permissions on a Microsoft Windows file server or a local Windows file share\.
 Then compare the behavior to your gateway's file share\.

+## Your gateway is losing network connectivity to AWS<a name="smb-acl-issues"></a>

+Your gateway connects to AWS to asynchronously transfer data back and forth based on requests from your file share clients\.
+If the gateway loses network connectivity, your applications connecting to the gateway will continue to operate using data locally stored in your gateway's cache\.
+However, when the cache becomes full with data still to be written to S3 \(CacheDirty=100\), your file share will turn into a read\-only mount and new Write requests will receive an error\.
+In case of read requests that cannot be serviced from the data in the local cache will result in an read error\.

+Once network connectively is established, any data written to the gateway will be uploaded to AWS and the gateway will resume normal operation\.
+Overall the gateway is resilient to temporary loss of network connectivity, but is not designed as an offline storage appliance\.

 ## Your gateway performance declined after you performed a recursive operation<a name="recursive-operation-issues"></a>